 Who knew there was so much do to in Warwick Parish?
-For both visitors to the island and locals too, there’s plenty of natural splendor to be found in Warwick – here are some of our favorites.
+For both visitors to the island and locals too, there’s plenty of natural splendour to be found in Warwick – here are some of our favourites.

 1. Astwood Park

 Astwood Park is one of the more “local” parks, compared to the more tourist-y areas like Horseshoe Bay nearby.
 The steep climb down to the actual beach makes it the perfect secluded romantic spot.
 The snorkelling off of south shore is spectacular – and because not many people go off of Astwood Cove, the reefs are pristine and thriving.
 The park is very high up compared to the sea, and a wonderful place to take in ocean views, have a picnic, and play games.
 Here you can see good examples of dunes and rocky shore habitats in Bermuda, with examples of prickly pears and Spanish bayonet, but be careful navigating around the steep trails on the edge of the park.

 Southlands seems to be an area forgotten by time.
 The 37 acre estate contains many historic houses, but shade from the tall, dense forest envelops all.
 The property is slightly creepy, with nature taking over most of the houses.
 The Southlands property was a neighbourhood occupied by the ministers of Warwick’s Christ Church in the 1700s.
 In the 1800s it was used as a quarry and some of the buildings in Hamilton are constructed with its limestone.
 Later, it and some of its surrounding land was bought by a businessman and developed into a grand estate.

 Where the quarries had been now lie beautiful, stepped quarry gardens.
 There are some water features in the houses also, and the entire property is interesting to explore.